HampusMat/Syrette/README.md

 For more examples see the [examples folder](https://git.hampusmat.com/syrette/tree/examples).

 ## Todo
-- Add support for generics
+- Add support generic factories